Actively Recruiting

 - No serious diseases threatening survival less than 5 years.

-- Male or female aged 18 to 80 years.
+- Male or female, aged 18 to 80 years.

 - Signed informed consent.

-- Good compliance with study procedures.
+- Willing and able to comply with study procedures.

 - Female participants not pregnant or breastfeeding.